SubMaRk/scrapy/README.md

 - `--output`, `-o OUTPUT`: Enter output path to save downloaded.
 - `--workthreads`, `-t WORKTHREADS`: Enter amount of threads to run.
 - `--imagethreads`, `-t IMAGETHREADS`: Enter amount of threads to download image(s).
-- `--wait`, `-d WAIT`: Enter time to delay read page until loaded (In seconds; Use for images encrypted in readpage).
+- `--wait`, `-w WAIT`: Enter time to delay read page until loaded (In seconds; Use for images encrypted in readpage).
 - `--list`, `-l`: Display Chapter list only.
 - `--debug`, `-d`: Start with debug mode.